-When you rotate the polarizer 90 degrees, you have effectively suppressed all the screen light.
+When you rotate the polarizer 90 degrees, you have suppressed all the screen light.

 How to Set Up for Photoelasticity

-The images below show the effect of a simple plastic wrap placed on my iPad screen (perfect size for small objects), with and without polariser.
+The images below show the effect of a simple plastic wrap placed on my iPad screen.
+The first image without, and the second image with a polarizer.

-To photograph the colourful fringe patterns of larger objects I prefer to use my laptop.
-I can have the monitor flat on a table and arrange objects directly on top of it or I can place it vertically.
+To photograph the colourful fringe patterns of larger objects, I prefer to use my laptop.
+I can have the monitor flat on a table and arrange objects on top of it, or I can place it vertically.

 Like that, it lights the objects from farther behind (like in the image below).

 Cameras and Camera Settings for Photoelasticity

-For this project any camera will work, including compact cameras and camera phones.
-If you cannot mount a filter, just hold the polariser in front of your lens and you will be fine.
+For this project, any camera will work, including compact cameras and camera phones.
+If you cannot mount a filter, hold the polarizing filter in front of your lens, and you will be fine.

-I tend to manually focus the scene.
+I tend to focus the scene manually.
 If the objects are displayed directly on to the monitor, I try to shoot with the widest aperture possible.
-That way, I’ll have minimum depth of field and I’ll be able to blur the screen pixels as much as I can.
+That way, I’ll have minimum depth of field, and I’ll be able to blur the screen pixels as much as I can.